Frequently Asked Questions for 2020-21

 If a cluster of individuals who are COVID-19 positive occurs on the Brown campus, we are prepared to take immediate, appropriate action in coordination with RIDOH.
 The University would immediately isolate and quarantine affected individuals, close and clean involved facilities, and take any other corrective measures guided by RIDOH and the CDC.

-Given that all of Brown’s courses will be available online, students in isolation or quarantine will be able to continue with their academic work, making it easier for students to be out of contact with others.
-The routine testing program on campus will support the identification of incidences of COVID-19 across our community — including faculty and staff — allowing immediate action to reduce the chances of community spread.
+Given that all of Brown’s courses are available online, students in isolation or quarantine are able to continue with their academic work, making it easier for students to be out of contact with others.
+The routine testing program on campus supports the identification of incidences of COVID-19 across our community — including faculty and staff — allowing immediate action to reduce the chances of community spread.

-The three-term academic calendar reduces density, allowing for largely single-occupancy of rooms in the fall term, and limiting and assigning the number of students using common restroom facilities.
-Brown expects to approximately half of its available residential capacity — as it pertains to the number of beds on campus — in the fall term.
+The three-term academic calendar reduces density, allowing for single-occupancy of rooms, and limiting and assigning the number of students using common restroom facilities.

-Based on epidemiological models developed for our expected campus residence hall population in the fall term, Brown is preparing for approximately 180 quarantine/isolation rooms for students.
-However, the University expects that the numbers needed are likely to be far less for most of the term.
+Based on epidemiological models developed for our expected campus residence hall population each semester, Brown has prepared over 200 quarantine/isolation rooms for students.
+However, the University expects that the numbers needed are likely to be far less for most of each term.
 Students who live in private off-campus apartments will be able to isolate in their apartments.

-Brown is in the midst of a gradual and controlled resumption of some on-campus activities, which began with approved laboratory-based research.
-As part of these efforts, Brown has established a COVID-19 Workplace Safety Policy intended to manage all work that is authorized to take place on campus in a safe and orderly manner.
+Brown has established a COVID-19 Campus Safety Policy intended to manage all work that is authorized to take place on campus in a safe and orderly manner.
 This policy applies to all faculty, staff and students, and all members of the community are expected to become familiar and comply with it at all times.
 No member of the community will be able to return to campus, or continue to be on campus in the case of personnel already performing on-site essential work, until they have completed and signed an employee acknowledgement.

 Additional details, including enhancements to workplace policies to address the impact of COVID-19 (such as paid special leave measures) are available on the Workforce page.